Osteogenesis Imperfecta in Children

 of long bones.

 - Dental procedures.
-Treatments, including capping teeth, braces and surgery may be needed.
+Treatments, including capping teeth, braces, and surgery may be needed.

 - Physical and occupational therapy.
 Both are very important in babies and children with OI.

 - Assistive devices.
-Wheelchairs, and other custom-made equipment may be needed as babies get older.
+Wheelchairs and other custom-made equipment may be needed as babies get older.

-What are the complications of osteogenesis imperfecta?
+What are the possible complications of osteogenesis imperfecta in a child?

 Complications may affect most body systems in a baby or child with OI.
 The risk of

 developing complications depends on the type and severity of your baby's OI.
 Complications

 - Respiratory infections, such as pneumonia

 - Heart problems such as poor heart valve function